 So, if you use your PDA for business or pleasure, just remember that there's software working behind the scenes to make it all possible.

-For more information about PDA software and related topics, check out the links on the next page.
+For more information about PDA software and related topics, check out the links below.